What is ubiquitous computing?

 What next for ubiquitous computing?

-"Trying to predict the future is a mug's game.
+Making predictions about ubiquitous computing brings to mind Douglas Adams' quote in The Salmon of Doubt:"Trying to predict the future is a mug's game.
 But increasingly it's a game we all have to play because the world is changing so fast and we need to have some sort of idea of what the future's actually going to be like because we are going to have to live there, probably next week."

 We're almost certainly going to see an increase in the use of smart devices both inside and outside the home.
 Whether it will resemble Project Oxygen's

-of human-centred computation that's "as pervasive as air" – well, we shall see.
+vision of human-centred computation that's "as pervasive as air" – well, we shall see.

 At Ascend, we provide powerful